 CK Public Health has announced one new positive case of COVID-19 in Chatham-Kent.

-There are nine active cases of the virus across the community and the total number of positive cases has risen to 157.
+There are now four active cases of the virus across the community and the total number of positive cases is now 149.

-The status of one of the active cases is pending and three are unknown, CK Public Health officials say.
+The status of the case and the cause of exposure is still pending, CK Public Health officials say.

 There is no one hospitalized with COVID-19 and one person has died.

-All nine of the active cases are self-isolating.
+All four of the active cases are self-isolating.

 There have been zero outbreaks at long-term care and retirement homes in Chatham-Kent.